fxzjshm/simple-radio-telescope-backend/README.md

 > It is noticed that there has been a tendency to equate GPU with CUDA, especially in HPC and AI.
 > It must be emphasized that GPU != CUDA, there do exist other vendors that should not be neglected.

+Name of this project is inspired by SDDM: Simple Desktop Display Manager.

 This is only an undergraduate "research" project, so many things are naively implemented.
 Corrections and suggestions are very appreciated!